 - The loser says, “The louder I make it, the better it sounds!”

 - The winner says, “With enough dynamic range, I preserve the quality of the sound!”

 I know I’ve been on the losing side of that thought process in the past.
 What about you?

 Take a deep breather and decide how you’re going to change your ways, if you even have to.

 Then, if you want to know even more winning techniques on how to record and mix music, head on over and grab your copy of Recording and Mixing Strategies.
 Learn how to make winning productions in no time with tried and tested techniques.
 From setting up your studio to finalizing your mix for mastering.

 I ask all of my Strategies members for feedback on the books.
 Last week Luiz Maza wrote in with some great comments.
 Check them out:

 “I needed very objective information about recording and mixing strategies so these books were exactly what I needed.
-Reading these ebooks is the best and fastest way to improve the way you produce music.
-They worth all the money you invest and help you to save a lot of money and time.”
+Reading these ebooks is the best and fastest help you to save a lot of money and time.”